ArtifactDB/gobbler/README.md

 - `asset`: string containing the name of the asset.
 - `version` (optional): string containing the name of the version.
   This may be missing, in which case the version is named according to an incrementing series for that project-asset combination.
+- `source`: string containing the name of the temporary directory, itself containing the files to be uploaded for this version of the asset.
+  This temporary directory is expected to be inside the staging directory.
 - `permissions` (optional): an object containing either or both of `owners` and `uploaders`.
   Each of these properties has the same type as described [above](#permissions).
   If `owners` is not supplied, it is automatically set to a length-1 array containing only the uploading user.